IdentityPython/new-session-management/docs/source/session.claims.rst

     },

 Since *add_claims_by_scope* is defined as True get_claims will then convert the scopes into sets of claims.
-In this case it adds *sub*.
+In this case it adds *sub* based on the scope *openid*.
 Finally since *enable_claims_per_client* is set to True it will look in the client configuration and find nothing.
 So the end result of the claims gathering are the base claims plus *sub*.
 That is then matched against the